 How to Balance Your Busy Life

+How to Balance Your Busy Life?
+That is a question that always makes me think.
 Are you like me and wondering if the balance in life is even a thing?
 A few years ago, I read an article on balance, and I remember thinking, “Balance?
 What does that even mean?
 And who has TIME to find this ‘balance’ anyway??
 I’m a mom!”
-How to balance your busy life in this world of chaos might seem out of reach, but I have hope for you my friend.
+How to Balance Your Busy Life in this world of chaos might seem out of reach, but I have hope for you my friend.

 One of the most common goals I heard from you is that I hope to find more balance…and I had to agree: I wanted it, too.
 So I started thinking about it.